wobniarin/Project-Week-8-Final-Project/README.md

 - **Accorn Classification:** The end-users classification is considered for each end-user according to their smart meter's measurements.
 The data comes also from London Data Store, but the explanation can be found in the link below and also to the CACI Report, a company specialist in providing Integrated Marketing, Location Planning Consultancy, Network Services and Technology Solutions.
 [Link to the CACI Report](https://acorn.caci.co.uk/downloads/Acorn-User-guide.pdf)

 The raw data downloaded has a total size of more than 11 GB.
 For this reason, it should be better to understand what this data tries to explain and how it is structured, in order to know which files will be used for the project and which not.

-- information_households.csv → This csv contains 5 columns:
-    - LCLid: id of the household
-    - stdorToU: Type of tariff of the user
-    - acorn: acorn group associated
-    - acorn_grouped: details of the acorn
-    - file: file name or hourly block on this user appears.

-- acorn_details.csv → 20 columns containing information about how to classify end-users according to 68 indicators
-    - MAIN CATEGORIES
-    - CATEGORIES
-    - REFERENCE
-    - ACORN-A
-    - ACORN-B
-    - ACORN-C
-    - ACORN-D
-    - ACORN-E
-    - ACORN-F
-    - ACORN-G
-    - ACORN-H
-    - ACORN-I
-    - ACORN-J
-    - ACORN-K
-    - ACORN-L
-    - ACORN-M
-    - ACORN-N
-    - ACORN-O
-    - ACORN-P
-    - ACORN-Q
-- uk_bank_holidays: This csv file contains two columns
-    - Date: date where a bank holiday between 2012 and 2014 occured
-    - Type: Name of the bank holiday (e.g. Christmas, Easter, Summer bank holiday, etc.)
-- weather_hourly_darksky.csv: csv file containing information on the weather in a hourly scale.
-It contains 12 columns:
-    - visibility:
-    - windBearing:
-    - Temperature: measured in Celsius Degrees
-    - Date Time:
-    - dewPoint:
-    - pressure:
-    - apparentTemperature:
-    - windSpeed:
-    - precipType:
-    - icon:
-    - humidity:
-    - summary:

-- weather_daily_darksky.csv: csv file containing information on the weather in a daily scale.
-It contains 32 columns of features:
-    - temperatureMax: maximum temperature of the day (℃ DEGREE CELSIUS)
-    - temperatureMaxTime: hour of the day of the maximum temperature for that day.
-    - windBearing
-    - icon
-    - dewPoint
-    - temperatureMinTime
-    - cloudCover
-    - WindSpeed: speed of the wind in km/h
-    - pressure: pressure in (mbar)
-    - apparentTemperatureMinTime
-    - apparentTemperatureHigh
-    - precipType
-    - visibility
-    - apparentTemperatureHighTime
-    - apparentTemperatureLow
-    - apparentTemperatureMax
-    - uvIndex
-    - time: day timestamp
-    - sunsetTime
-    - TemperatureLow
-    - TemperatureMin
-    - TemperatureHigh
-    - sunriseTime
-    - TemperatureHighTime
-    - uvIndexTime
-    - summary
-    - temperatureLowTime: timestamp where the minimum temperature was reached
-    - apparentTemperatureMin: temperature at temperatureLowTime
-    - apparentTemperatureMaxTime: timestamp where the maximum temperature was reached on that day
-    - apparentTemperatureMax: temperature at apparentTemperatureMaxTime
-    - MoonPhase:
-- halfhourly_dataset.zip or folder: this folder contain 112 blocks.
-Each block is a .csv file containing data of the different households at a half hourly scale.
-In this case, each row contains one user and one halfhour period.
-There are three columns:
-    - userID
-    - timestamp
-    - energy consumption in kWh.

-- hhblock_dataset.zip or folder: this folder contains 112 blocks.
-It contains the same information as halfhourly_dataset in terms of data.
-In this case, each row is one user for day; and each column is one half-hour for that day, with the energy consumption on that day.

-- daily_STATS_datasets_blocks.zip Zip folder containing 112 blocks.
-Each block contains information about the energy consumption of that end-user in that day:
-    - LCLid : userID
-    - day:
-    - energy_median
-    - energy_mean
-    - energy_max
-    - energy_count
-    - energy_std
-    - energy_sum
-    - energy_min

-- daily_STATS_datasets_one_file.gz Zip folder containing the same information as above but in only one file.
+In the folder 0.Data you will find a Codebook with different tables explaining each .csv file and the features included on each one.

-**Datasets that will be initially used for the project**
+        Datasets that will be initially used for the project
         - information_households.csv
         - weather_hourly_darksky.csv
         - hhblock_dataset.zip : Block_12
         - halfhourly_dataset.zip: Block_12

 <a name="cleaning"></a>

 ## 4. Cleaning
 Describe your full process of data wrangling and cleaning.
 Document why you chose to fill missing values, extract outliers, or create the variables you did, etc, as well as your thinking process.

+The cleaning process of the dataset has been entirely in one *Jupyter Notebook* named *0_Data_Cleaning.ypnb* as it is described in the Organization section.
+It has been structured as follows:

+1. Dataset overview

+    In this case, we are transforming object columns into *int* or *float* according to the feature we are measuring.

+2. Handling Missing Values

+    When we are transforming object columns into datetime, we notice that there are missing values.
+In this case, since the timescale is 30', we are not taking into account missing values in timescales below 30' and we are dropping these values out of the dataset.

+3. DateTime columns transformation

+    When dealing with weather information or Electricity consumption data, we are working with DateTime objects and time periods.
+However, sometimes when we import the *csv*, this column is not considered as a DateTime object.
+Hence, we  should transform this data into DateTime.
+Furthermore, we should make sure that our DateTime column is sorted descendengly.

+4. Exporting tables into GoogleCloud

+    A GoogleCloud has been created to export the data into a SQL Database in order to have it centralized and with different connections between elements.

+**This process has been done for each *csv* file used for the project.**

 <a name="analysis"></a>